 Going forward with our story, the promoter now has the additional capital he requires for the business.
-The company gets an additional manufacturing unit and few more retail outlets in the city as planned.
-Things are going great; popularity of the product grows, translating into higher revenues, management team gets more professional thereby increasing the operational efficiency and all this translates to better profits.
+The company gets an additional manufacturing unit and a few more retail outlets in the city as planned.
+Things are going great; the popularity of the product grows, translating into higher revenues.
+The management team gets more professional, thereby increasing the operational efficiency, which translates to better profits.

 Scene 3 – The Banker

-The company decides to exercise all the three options at its disposal to raise the funds for Capex.
-It ploughs 15Crs from internal accruals, plans a series B – divests 5% equity for a consideration of 10Crs from another VC and raise 15Crs debt from the banker.
+The company decides to exercise all three options at its disposal to raise funds for Capex.
+It ploughs 15Crs from internal accruals, plans a series B – divests 5% equity for a consideration of 10Crs from another VC and raises 15Crs debt from the banker.

-Note, with 10Crs coming in for 5%, the valuation of the company now stands at 200 Crs.
-Of course, this may seem a bit exaggerated, but then the whole purpose of this story is drive across the concept!
+Note, with 10Crs coming in for 5%, the company’s valuation now stands at 200 Crs.
+Of course, this may seem a bit exaggerated, but then the whole purpose of this story is to drive across the concept!

 |Sl No||Name of Share Holder||No of Shares||%Holding||Valuation|

-Note, the company still has 31% of shares not allotted to shareholders which are now being valued at 62 Crs.
+Note, the company still has 31% of shares not allotted to shareholders now being valued at 62 Crs.
 Also, I would encourage you to think about the wealth that has been created over the years.
-This is exactly what happens to entrepreneurs with great business ideas, and with a highly competent management team.
+This is exactly what happens to entrepreneurs with great business ideas and a highly competent management team.

-Classic real world examples of such wealth creation stories would be Infosys, Page Industries, Eicher Motors, Titan industries and in the international space one could think of Google, Facebook, Twitter, Whats app etc.
+Classic real-world examples of such wealth creation stories would be Infosys, Page Industries, Eicher Motors, Titan Industries, and the international space one could think of Google, Facebook, Twitter, Whatsapp, etc.

 Scene 4 – The Private Equity

-Few years pass by and the company’s success continues to shine on.
-With the growing success of this 8 year old, 200 Cr Company, the ambitions are also growing.
+A few years pass by, and the company’s success continues to shine on.
+With the growing success of this 8-year-old, 200 Cr Company, the ambitions are also growing.
 The company decides to raise the bar and branch out across the country.
 They also decide to diversify the company by manufacturing and retailing fashion accessories, designer cosmetics and perfumes.

-The capex requirement for the new ambition is now pegged at 60 Crs.
-The company does not want to raise money through debt because of the interest rate burden, also called the finance charges which would eat away the profits the company generates.
+The CAPEX requirement for the new ambition is now pegged at 60 Crs.
+The company does not want to raise money through debt because of the interest rate burden, also called the finance charges, which would eat away the company’s profits.

 PE investors are quite savvy.
-They are highly qualified, and have an excellent professional background.
-They invest large amounts of money with the objective of not only providing the capital for constructive use but also place their own people on the board of the investee company to ensure the company steers in the required direction.
+They are highly qualified and have an excellent professional background.
+They invest large amounts of money to provide the capital for constructive use and place their own people on the board of the investee company to ensure the company steers in the required direction.

-Assuming they pick up 15% stake for a consideration of 60Crs, they are now valuing the company at 400Crs.
-Let’s have a quick look at the share holding and valuations..
+Assuming they pick up a 15% stake for a consideration of 60Crs, they are now valuing the company at 400Crs.
+Let’s have a quick look at the shareholding and valuations:

 |Sl No||Name of Share Holder||No of Shares||%Holding||Valuation (in Crs)|